-A dog owner must apply to be considered for the status, and meet the following criteria.
+A dog owner must apply by 30 April in order to be considered for the status, and meet the following criteria.

 The dog owner must:

-- have resided in the Christchurch City Council district for at least 12 months and have registered their dog in Christchurch
+- have resided in the Christchurch City Council district for at least 12 months and have registered their dog/s in Christchurch

 - have paid dog registration fees on or before 31 July for the last two years

-- have all dogs micro-chipped in accordance with the Dog Control Act, including providing the microchip number to the Council
+- have all dogs micro-chipped in accordance with the Dog Control Act 1996, including providing the microchip number/s to the Council

-- have a licence to keep multiple dogs on their property (if applicable)
+- have a licence to keep multiple dogs (more than two) on their property (if applicable)

-The dog owner must have a property at which the dog resides that:
+The dog owner property where the dog resides must:

-- is suitably fenced and gated to contain the dog
+- be suitably fenced and gated to contain the dog

-- allows dog-free access to a door of the dwelling for authorised callers.
+- allow dog-free access to a door of the dwelling for authorised callers

 The owner must have complied with the requirements of the Dog Control Act 1996 and the current Christchurch City Council Dog Control Bylaw, and must not, in the last two years, have: